Lohit9/MasterYourAlgorithms/README.md

 37. **Word Break Problem**: Given a dictionary of words and a string of characters, find if the string of characters can be broken into individual valid words from the dictionary.

+38. **String Rotation check**: Check given 2 string and a isSubstring method whether one is a rotation of another.

+39.**String Compression**: Given a string perform basic string compression.

+40.**Replace Spaces**: Given a string replace spaces with a certain string

+41.**Remove duplicates**: Remove duplicates from linked list (solution using hashMap)

 ---------------------------------------------------------------------------------------------------------------------

 ###Interview Questions